-The Department of History and Civilization at the European University Institute (EUI) is happy to announce its seventeenth Summer School in Global and Transnational History, which will take place on 14-16 September 2021.
+The Department of History at the European University Institute (EUI) is happy to announce its eighteenth Summer School in Global and Transnational History, which will take place on 12-14 September 2022.

 This year, the Summer School would like to invite contributions on the specific theme of What is European History in the 21st Century?

-The EUI Department of History and Civilization is situated in the historic Villa Salviati, looking out over the hills of Florence.
-A major centre for the study of comparative and transnational European history and of European history in a global perspective, its annual Summer School has established itself as an exciting and stimulating experience for postgraduate students.
+The EUI Department of History, situated in the hills of Florence, is a major centre for the study of comparative and transnational European history and of European history in a global perspective.
+Its annual Summer School has established itself as an exciting and stimulating experience for postgraduate students.
 Whether you are interested in political, social, cultural, intellectual or economic history, it will give you a unique opportunity to broaden your research interests and methodological reflection.

 The Summer School will combine discussion of methodological issues in global, transnational and comparative history with case studies by leading specialists from the European University Institute and other major universities.